kiwueke1/NetworkSecurity_ML_model/README.md

 # NetworkSecurity ML model

-The `NetworkSecurity` project is an end-to-end machine learning pipeline aimed at analyzing network traffic data for security insights.
+This `NetworkSecurity` project is an end-to-end machine learning pipeline aimed at analyzing network traffic data for security insights.
 Some features of our data set includes URL_Length, DNSRecord, HTTPS_token etc and we use these features to train a model that predicts if the traffic is malicious or not.

 This repository uses object-oriented programming and is structured to enable modularity, scalability, and ease of development.
 It is implemented in Python and organized into components, utilities, and other helper scripts.